aravindvalluri4/shopping-cart-exercise/README.md

 ### <a name="build"></a> Build

-1. Configure products available in store in config/products.json (TODO elobrate on schema)
+1. Configure products available in store in config/products.json (TODO elobarate on schema)
-2. Update offers on products in store in offers/offers.json (TODO elobrate on schema)
+2. Update offers on products in store in offers/offers.json (TODO elobarate on schema)
 3. Build image

 ```bash